DIY-Smarthome/Utils/README.md

-# Template
-Template Repository for upcoming Features
+# Utilities for the Development of features